it all starts with the pasture.

 We work to improve our soil health, increase biodiversity in the forages available to our animals, and positively impact the health of our animals by providing them with a more nutrient dense and diverse diet.
 Regenerative farming has obvious environmental benefits, but the impact it has on the food we eat and our own health cannot be ignored.

-what about hormones, antibiotics, & gmo’s?
+what about antibiotics & hormones?

 All of the animals on our farm are raised without added hormones.
 As far as antibiotics go, we haven’t had to treat any animals with antibiotics for several years.
 However, we work closely with our veterinarian to do health checks and if an animal were to become ill and require antibiotics, that would be the humane thing to do.
 If antibiotics were to be administered, there are strict withdrawal periods we have to follow, which means we have to ensure that animal does not become anyone’s food until the antibiotics have cleared their system.